TouchTunes/mobile-qa-tech-assignment/README.md

 # mobile-qa-tech-assignment

-This is the home assignment to assess your coding skills and test design skills.
+This is the home assignment to assess your coding skills and **test design** skills.
 Please use Appium with any Appium client and push your code to a public git repository, alongside with instruction to set up environment and to run your code.
-Follow the **page object model**.
+Follow the Page Object model or any design pattern of your choice.
+If you choose not to use Page Object model, please explain why.
+Readability of the code and your QA sense is most important for us.
 Good Luck!

 # Notes: